 Having one parent stay home to take care of the child could alleviate this cost but not every family has that luxury.
 Once the child is past the age of five, though, this expense goes away.

-If you decide to put your child in public school, then education is free.
-If you opt for private school, then you are looking at upwards of $300,000 per child from Kindergarten up to year 12.
-That’s inclusive of uniforms, transport, and extracurricular activities.
-For children in public school, parents will also need to pay for textbooks, uniforms, sports, etc which add up to approx. $750 a year.
+If you decide to put your child in public school, then education is essentially free.
+If you opt for private school, then you are looking at approximately $40,000-$300,000 per child from Kindergarten up to year 12 - note this varies significantly by school.
+That total is inclusive of uniforms, transport and extracurricular activities.
+For children in public school, parents will also need to pay for textbooks, uniforms, sports, etc which add up to about $900 a year.

 Education-related costs typically increase as the child grows older up until university graduation.